Toric tableaux and the inhomogeneous two-species TASEP on a ring: Inhomogeneous 2-TASEP on a ring

 which reduces to

 by our arguments above.
 Consequently, by our induction assumption and Theorem \ref{inhomog_ansatz_thm}, this equals

 thus completing the proof. \end{proof}

-\begin{remark} We obtain a solution to the inhomogeneous TASEP studied in \cite{FerrariMartin} by setting $e=t=x_1$, $e=x_2$, where $x_1$ is the rate of the transition $20\rightarrow 02$, $10\rightarrow 01$, and $x_2$ is the rate of the transition $21 \rightarrow 12$. \end{remark}
+\begin{remark} We obtain a solution to the inhomogeneous TASEP studied in \cite{FM07} by setting $e=t=x_1$, $e=x_2$, where $x_1$ is the rate of the transition $20\rightarrow 02$, $10\rightarrow 01$, and $x_2$ is the rate of the transition $21 \rightarrow 12$. \end{remark}

-\begin{remark} Observe that the parameter $t$ is unnecessary, since each monomial in $\wt(M)$ for $M\in\MLQ(k,r,\ell)$ and $\wt(R)$ for $R\in\TRAT(k,r,\ell)$ has degree $k+\ell$.
+\begin{remark} Observe that the parameter $t$ is unnecessary, since for any $M\in\WMLQ(k,r,\ell)$ and $R\in\TRAT(k,r,\ell)$, the monomials $\wt(M)$ and $\wt(R)$ have degree $k+\ell$.
 We can thus simplify all expressions by setting $t=1$ without losing any information, and we will do so for the remainder of the paper. \end{remark}

 \begin{thm} Let $T=\trat(M)$ for weighted MLQ $M$.
 Then

 \end{thm}

 \begin{proof} Every north-strip in a TRAT has exactly one up-arrow, and every west-strip has exactly one left-arrow.
 If an up-arrow (resp.~left-arrow) is not in a 20-tile, it is in a 10-tile (resp.~21-tile).
 Following the MLQ-TRAT bijection in Section \ref{sec_bij}, by construction the left-arrows in the 20-tiles are precisely those that correspond to marked vacancies in M, and hence $\Left(T)=\mv(M)$.
 Marked vacancies contribute $d$ to $\wt(M)$, so the power of $d$ is the same for $\wt(T)$ and $\wt(M)$.